Our Therapists

 Heal.
 Grow.
 Thrive.

 Welcome to The Edinburgh Counselling Service.
-We are a small group of highly qualified, warm, compassionate and empathic counsellors.
+We are a small group of warm, compassionate and empathic counsellors.
 We provide counselling to individuals, couples and young people.
 We welcome clients of all backgrounds, and help individuals feel empowered, live authentically, thrive in relationships with themselves and others, experience healing and change, and uncover purpose in their lives.
 To find out more about each of our therapists, please feel welcome to take a look at our profiles below.

 Hannah Walker

-Founder and Director of The Edinburgh Counselling Service
+Founder of The Edinburgh Counselling Service

-I help individuals feel empowered, live authentically, thrive in relationships with themselves and others, experience healing and change, and uncover purpose in their lives.
+I aim to help individuals feel empowered, live authentically, thrive in relationships with themselves and others, experience healing and change, and uncover purpose in their lives.
 Whether you would like support working through something specific, or would simply like a space that’s just for you, I provide a place for you to explore what is important to you.

 My approach to counselling is grounded in openness, trust, honesty, compassion (and even a little humour!).
 The counselling journey can bring the confidence, personal growth and self-awareness required to reach your full potential and live fully.
 Please take a look here to find out more about how I work.